 History: Walgreens was founded by Charles R Walgreen in 1901.
-First store was opened in Chicago, Illinois.
-Charles always took care of maintaining long term relations with his customers.
+The first store was opened in Chicago, Illinois.
+Charles always took care of maintaining long-term relations with his customers.
 It was his efforts that the chain expanded to four stores by 1913.
-By 1919, number of stores raised to 20.
+By 1919, a number of stores raised to 20.
 The chain kept on expanding year after year.
 By 1984, it had 1000 stores operational.
 The company is owned by the family of its founders and is listed in New York Stock Exchange.
 Currently, it has more than 8000 drug stores operational throughout the United States.

 Financial Stature: Walgreens is listed in New York Stock Exchange and operates under the ticker symbol – ‘WAG’.
 The average annual revenue of the company is about $65 billion.
 It has more than 8000 stores in operation and employs more than 250,000 individuals.
 Its corporate headquarter is at Chicago, Illinois.
 It also operates a subsidiary company – Duane Reade having its corporate headquarter at Manhattan, New York.

 Walgreens offers numerous opportunities at different entry-level positions.
 At drugstores, candidates may get employed as a service clerk, beauty advisor, shift lead or pharmacist.
 At distribution centers, they may join as a crew member, maintenance technician or manager.
 The common job positions at these stores are as follows: